syncfusion-content/maui-docs/MAUI/Autocomplete/Header-and-Footer.md

                 Padding = new Thickness(30)
             };

-            SfAutoComplete autoComplete = new SfAutoComplete()
+            SfAutocomplete autoComplete = new SfAutocomplete()
             {
                 HeightRequest = 40,
                 ShowDropDownFooterView = true,